Our Data

 Pair up with someone and come up all of the information you can think of that would summarize this population.

-Consider how we summarize our data
+How do we summarize our data?

 The split-apply-combine philosophy